felixass/tehtarik3/README.md

 # tehtarik3
-tea testnet will be jp
+the repository of tea project